Are Dental Implants Safe?

 You may wonder, “Are dental implants safe?”
 Generally, the answer is yes, but as with all surgeries, there are risks of infection, bleeding, and injuries to nerves, nasal cavities, or sinuses.
 In addition, there is a possibility of implant failure, although following your surgeon’s instructions improves your chance for success.

-If you have one or more missing teeth, contact Summit OMS today.
+If you are would like to learn more about dental implants pros and cons, or if you have one or more missing teeth, contact Summit OMS today.
 Our specialists can inform you whether dental implants are appropriate for your situation.